bendrumin/weekendProject3/README.md

 Notes: Adding the dragable option does NOT change it in the database
        Maybe add an alert from bootstrap when item is complete.
+       Dragable doesnt update the ID, only makes it look cool.

 [X] Put server stuff up
 [X] Get server stuff working